• Skip to primary navigation

 Home » Recipes » Main Dishes

-We love all types of chilli and this White Chilli Chicken is a regular star in our dinner rotation through the summer months.
+We love all types of chilli and this Slow Cooker White Chilli Chicken is a regular star in our dinner rotation.
 And we love to eat it fully loaded with our favourite toppers; grated cheddar and lightly salted tortilla chips for added crunch are a must all round and my husband and I also add on jalapeños (sliced from a jar) and fresh, chopped coriander.

 Ingredients